The Complete Giving Tuesday Toolkit 2023 For Nonprofits

 As a nonprofit you can maximize your fundraising efforts and Giving Tuesday is the perfect opportunity!
 Here are ways you must participate:

-Giving Tuesday is a global day of generosity set to take place on Dec 1, 2020.
-Join the Giving Tuesday Movement to get quick access to Giving Tuesday resources.
+Giving Tuesday is a global day of generosity set to take place on Nov 28, 2023.
+Get quick access to Giving Tuesday resources on the website.

 The key messages are like the standard communication that can be used by all nonprofit organizations – it covers all key communication and messages to be used by all nonprofits.
 Giving Tuesday has released its key messages such that the whole community can understand its meaning and communicate it effectively.